On the coupling of Galilean-invariant field theories to curved spacetime

-Note that the $f^A$, $\omega^i{}_0$, and $\omega^i{}_j$ transform in exactly the same way as the Galilean coframe $f^A$ and spin connection of Newton-Cartan geometry as we described in~\eqref{E:deltaPGal}.
-So this construction succeeds in that it gives a Galilean coframe as well as the various connections $(\omega^i{}_A,A)$ of Newton-Cartan geometry.
-However, it does not match our analysis insofar as there are no Milne boosts.
+Note that the $f^A$, $\omega^i{}_0$, and $\omega^i{}_j$ transform in exactly the same way as the Galilean coframe $f^A$ and spin connection of NC geometry as we described in~\eqref{E:deltaPGal}.
+So this construction succeeds in that it gives a Galilean coframe as well as the various connections $(\omega^i{}_A,A)$ of NC geometry.
+However, there are no Milne boosts.

 The other major difference with our analysis is the following.
 For a local field theory which couples to the coframe $f^A$ and the $(\omega^i{}_j,A)$ components of the connection, the dynamical field $u^i$ only appears algebraically in the action through those fields.
 Integrating it out yields another local action invariant under the symmetries of the problem.
 Now consider a local theory which couples to the $\omega^i{}_0$ components of the connection.
 In the construction of Brauner et al, those couplings would be introduced through $\Omega^i$, in which $u^i$ appears through derivatives.
 In this instance integrating out $u^i$ will not lead to a local action.
 At best one might hope to make the $u^i$ parametrically heavier than the other degrees of freedom in the system, so that the effective description at lower energies is a local Galilean-invariant theory coupled to $\M$.
 However it is not clear if the most general Galilean theory may be coupled this way.
 In particular, it seems unlikely that Schr\"odinger CFTs can be coupled to $\M$ using this method.